-- 6. The research paper is to be submitted in week 13 via e-mail, fax or hand delivered to a tutor.
+- 1. The research paper is to be submitted by Monday at 0830 hrs of week 13 via e-mail to the tutor.
 To be marked this paper must use the endorsed research study mentioned in #3.
 You must submit a completed paper using an endorsed research study.
-Otherwise, you will receive zero and fail this course. - 7.
+Otherwise, you will receive zero and fail this course. - 2.
 On page 6 of this course outline BCIT states: Late assignments, lab reports or projects will not be accepted for marking.
 Assignments must be done on an individual basis unless otherwise specified by the instructor.
-When lateness occurs, a 10% of the maximum achievable mark will be deducted for each school day the paper is late.
-Example: 10% of 80= 8 marks will be deducted per day from the mark you achieve out of 80.
+When lateness occurs, a 10% of the maximum achievable mark will be deducted for each day the paper is late.
+Example: 10% of 80=8 marks will be deducted per day from the mark you achieve out of 80. - 3.
 Extensions maybe granted by the Course Leader if requested at least twenty-four (24) hours prior to the submission date and time.

-8. 25% will be taken off the final paper percentage grade for plagiarism.

-- 9. Marks will be assigned for content, mechanics of writing and structure.
+Documentation for the extension must be provided to the Course Leader by the class day of week 13.
+If no documentation is provided a late penalty will start as of the Monday of week 13. - 4.
+25% will be taken off the final paper percentage grade for plagiarism. - 5.
+Marks will be assigned for content, mechanics of writing and structure.
 The content of the paper refers to the thinking demonstrated by the student.
 Mechanics refers to academic tone, paragraph structure sentence structure, grammar, verb tense, spelling and punctuation.
-Structure refers to APA format. - 10.
+Structure refers to APA format. - 6.
 You will present your research study and paper to your group during class in Week 12 or 13.
 The chosen research study will be the same one presented to their Nursing 1000 group as indicated on the group skills evaluation tool.